10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - Summarize the most salient parts of the data you are getting back.
 How would you describe what is included within the response?

-> The data we received is an array of objects in JSON format, and includes a message in the object with the value "Powered by random-d.uk", and a url "https://random-d.uk/api/192.jpg"
+> The data we received is an object within an array in JSON format, and includes a message in the object with the value "Powered by random-d.uk", and a url "https://random-d.uk/api/192.jpg"

 - Identify at least two ways to use the data within a web application.